home-assistant/home-assistant.io/source/_integrations/pyload.markdown

   - '@tr4nt0r'
 ha_platforms:
   - sensor
+  - button
 ha_integration_type: integration
 ---

 The [**pyLoad**](https://pyload.net/) {% term integration %} allows you to monitor your downloads from within Home Assistant.
-This integration provides various sensors to keep track of your download activities and allows creating automations based on the sensor information.
+This integration provides various sensors to keep track of your download activities and allows creating automations based on the sensor information, alongside buttons for performing specific tasks such as aborting downloads and managing file restarts.

 {% include integrations/config_flow.md %}